Compositions and Arrangements

 The Elysian Trombone Consort with the composer after the performance of Elysian Suite at ITF 2013.
 Left to right: Brett Shuster, Tim Anderson, David Fetter, Nathan Siler, Chad Arnow

-Timothy Anderson is Assistant Professor of Trombone at the University of Cincinnati, College Conservatory of Music.
+Timothy Anderson is Associate Professor of Trombone at the University of Cincinnati, College Conservatory of Music.
 He is principal trombone of the Dayton Philharmonic Orchestra.
 He also performs regularly with the Cincinnati and Columbus Symphony Orchestras and as a soloist and clinician.

 Chad Arnow is bass trombone in the Dayton Philharmonic Orchestra.
 He also performs with the Cincinnati Symphony and Pops and he is on the faculties of Xavier University and the College of Mt.
 St. Joseph.
 He has also performed with the Columbus Symphony, Cincinnati Chamber Orchestra and West Virginia Symphony.